Share this publication

 People head out to the synagogue to hear the whole Book of Esther which is called the Megillah being read out.
 This must be done twice, first on Purim night, and again on Purim day.

 It is important that you listen carefully to the story and take in every word.
-When Haman’s name is mentioned people stamp their feet and makes noises to eradicate the name.
+When Haman’s name is mentioned people stamp their feet and make noises to eradicate the name.
 In addition to a public reading of the Book of Esther everyone must also say special prayers.

 Everyone must donate to the less fortunate

 One of the most important features of Purim is Jewish unity.
 A beautiful Purim tradition is donating to the poor.
-One can give either money or food donations and they must to do to at least two people during the daylight hours of Purim.
+One can give either money or food donations and they must to do at least two people during the daylight hours of Purim.
 They must also place two coins in a charity collection box.